Summary

 Tools and Libraries

-- MMClassification / MMSegmentation: OpenMMLab tools with SSL support for image classification and segmentation.
+- MMClassification / MMSegmentation.
+OpenMMLab tools with SSL support for image classification and segmentation.

 Connections to Transfer, Active, and Domain Adaptation

-Semi-Supervised + Transfer Learning
+Semi-Supervised plus Transfer Learning

-Semi-Supervised + Active Learning
+Semi-Supervised plus Active Learning

-Semi-Supervised + Domain Adaptation
+Semi-Supervised plus Domain Adaptation

-Semi-Supervised + Self-Supervised
+Semi-Supervised plus Self-Supervised

 Frequently Asked Questions